Can You Let Lurchers Off Their Leash? [ANSWERED]

 Can I Walk with my Lurcher Off Leash?

 This is a really common question.
-After all, your dog has a lot of energy, and one of the best ways they can burn it off is by running off leash.
+After all, your dog has a lot of energy, and one of the best ways they can burn it off is by running off-leash.
 However, you may want to think twice before you take your lurcher off his leash.
 This isn’t a no, but it is not a yes either.

 Lurchers run fast and can see something they deem as prey from a far distance.
 If your dog gets in hunting mode and that instinct kicks it, it is really hard to break that concentration.
 They will get in the zone, laser-focused on their target, and take off at high speeds to achieve it.
-Sure, you can break their concentration and they will again begin to listen to commands, but it is definitely a risk.
+Sure, you can break their concentration and they will again begin to listen to commands, but it is a risk.

-They run fast, and to see them run majestically at full speed is really beautiful and a great form of exercise to burn off those zoomies, but the risk of losing your dog is very high if you are letting them off leash in an unfenced area.
+They run fast, and to see them run majestically at full speed is beautiful and a great form of exercise to burn off those zoomies, but the risk of losing your dog is very high if you are letting them off leash in an unfenced area.
 They could get lost, get hurt, or even worse.

-What Can I Do with my Lurcher?
+What Can I Do with My Lurcher?

-One of the most common solutions to off leash walking with your lurcher is to find an enclosed space and let them off leash to run and zoom along.
+One of the most common solutions to off-leash walking with your lurcher is to find an enclosed space and let them off-leash to run and zoom along.
 Oftentimes, one of the best places that lurcher owners use is a tennis court because it is big enough that your dog could get a good gait going but safe and enclosed.

 There are rarely any hidden holes in the fences, so your lurcher won’t accidentally escape during their run.
 Some owners may need to get their lurchers used to running in this enclosure.
 It is not an instinctive practice for them, and oftentimes toys won’t cut it!
 Show your dog what to do, and they will be off to the (figurative) races in no time.